bushiduanyu/PredictWise/README.md

 ---

+## Key Results

+- Built an end-to-end predictive maintenance workflow using the AI4I 2020 dataset
+- Engineered mechanical condition features including `Power proxy [W]` and `Temperature difference [K]`
+- Compared Logistic Regression, Balanced Logistic Regression, Random Forest, and Balanced Random Forest models
+- Selected the standard Random Forest model as the current best model based on F1-score and practical precision-recall balance
+- Achieved an F1-score of 0.8455 and ROC-AUC of 0.9659 with the standard Random Forest model
+- Tuned the classification threshold to 0.4 to support predictive maintenance decision-making
+- Built an interactive Streamlit app that outputs failure probability, risk level, and maintenance recommendations

+---
 ## Engineering Problem

 Unplanned machine failure is a major challenge in manufacturing environments.
 A single machine failure can interrupt production flow, reduce overall equipment effectiveness, increase scrap rate, and create additional maintenance costs.